Aspose/releases.aspose.com/content/en/page/python-net/new-releases/aspose.page-for-python-via-.net-24.2.0-windows-x32.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Page for Python via .NET 24.2.0, Windows x32 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.Page for Python via .NET 24.2.0 (Windows x32 version) has been released.
+Developers can enjoy a more stable user experience with this maintenance release and process their XPS and PS documents reliably.

+### Stable API Usage Experience

+Using the latest Python XPS API release, users can experience enhanced API stability, providing a solid platform to supercharge their Python-based XPS, EPS, and PostScript document processing solutions on Windows x32.

+### Optimized Functionality

+Several bugs have been fixed and other optimizations added by carrying over from the .NET version, offering a smoother development workflow on 32-bit Windows machines.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Page for Python via .NET 24.2.0 Release Notes](https://releases.aspose.com/page/python-net/release-notes/2024/aspose-page-for-python-via-.net-24-2-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}